secretstartups/handbook/readmes/wayne-haber/development-director-shadow-experiment.html.md

 Since then, I have been thinking of doing something similar but smaller in scale.
 In July of 2021, I asked my teams if they would be interested in remotely shadowing me and several team members expressed interest as they wanted to learn what I do, how I do it, and how I make decisions.

-I am experimenting for a couple of months with a smaller scope and smaller-scale shadow program than the CEO Shadow Program.
+I am experimenting for a couple of quarters with a smaller scope and smaller-scale shadow program than the CEO Shadow Program.
 If it goes well, I will continue it and iteratively improve it.
 If it doesn't go well, I will end it.

 ## Benefits